-According to ERT recommendation in ARR 2013[11], estimation of CO_2 emissions from coke use for thermal decomposition of limestone in soda ash production was no performed because an enterprise-producer for thermal decomposition does not use limestone coke.
-Since the data of fuel use (coke, anthracite, coal) are not available, the estimate of CO_2 emissions was calculated on the basis of data of soda ash use, not those on production in accordance with Revised Guidelines IPCC [5] (Tier 1) with default emission factor of CO_2 emissions equal to 0.415 t CO_2 / t soda ash use.
+CO_2 emissions from soda ash use were estimated in accordance with Revised Guidelines IPCC [5] (Tier 1) with default emission factor of CO_2 emissions equal to 0.415 t CO_2 / t soda ash use.

-Data of soda ash use was determined on the basis of balance equation with the use of data of soda production, export and import with using analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] for adjustment of the amounts of soda ash production in 2014 - 2017.
+Data of soda ash use was determined on the basis of balance equation with the use of data of soda production, export and import with using analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] for adjustment of the amounts of soda ash production in 2014 - 2018.
 Data of soda export and import was obtained from SSSU [23].
 Data of soda production was taken from annual report of enterprise-producer.
 Emission from soda ash use in glass production was excluded from emissions in this category and incuded in 2.A.3 Glass production.

-The uncertainty of data of soda production, exports and imports obtained from statistic data was set at 6%.
-Taking into account the possibility of volatilization of a certain - amount of CO2 during soda production with the Solvay process (according to [5], up to 8.4%), uncertainty of the default emission factor of CO_2 emissions was taken at 7%.
-In this case the uncertainty of CO_2 emission in soda ash use was taken 9.2%.
+The uncertainty of data of soda production, exports and imports obtained from statistic data was set at 6 %.
+Taking into account the possibility of volatilization of a certain - amount of CO2 during soda production with the Solvay process (according to [5], up to 8.4 %), uncertainty of the default emission factor of CO2 emissions was taken at 7 %.
+In this case the uncertainty of CO2 emission in soda ash use was taken 9.2 %.